-Note: The amendments proposed with the 45-day notice are shown in single underline to indicate additions and single strikeout to indicate deletions from the existing regulatory text, while amendments proposed with this 15-day notice are shown in double underline to indicate additions and double strikeout to indicate deletions from the existing regulatory text.
+Note: The amendments proposed with the 45-day notice are shown in single underline to indicate additions and single strikeout to indicate deletions from the existing regulatory text, while new amendments proposed with these staff suggested modifications are shown in double underline to indicate additions and double strikeout to indicate deletions from the existing regulatory text.
 Various portions of the regulations that are not modified by the proposed amendments are omitted from the text shown and indicated by "".